robertmaxwilliams/Mandelbrot-SDL/README.md

 # Mandelbrot-SDL (currently broken)
 Artistic Mandelbrot drawing using c SDL library
-I made this in the SDL1 and it no longer works, and there's not explanation of how to compile it.
+I made this in the SDL1 and it no longer works, and there's no explanation of how to compile it.
 I'll have to fix it before it can be ran with a default sdl install.